malloryerik/ibex/README.md

 Another kind of Ibex is Spain's `IBEX 35` stock index -- we have no affiliation or connection.

-##### Aims to be an Elixir wrapper for the Interactive Brokers TWS API with a focus on correct concurrency, stability, and ease of use.
+##### Aims to be an Elixir wrapper for the Interactive Brokers TWS API with a focus on concurrency, stability, and ease of use.

 - Unofficial and inchoate.
 - May contain bugs and other errors.
 - No warranty and no guarantee.
-Test in paper account exhaustively.
+Test in paper account exhaustively and review the code closely.
 Use at your own risk.
+- Nothing in this repo constitutes financial advice.
 - Authors accept no responsibility of any kind.
-- Nothing in this repo constitutes financial advice.

 ---

 ## First step: a tiny subset of the api allowing Elixir apps to